CSC207-2022F-UofT/course-project-group-122/README.md

 a researcher can remove other researchers from the study by pressing the `remove researcher` button.

 ### Questionnaire Management
+There are several functionalities that are available to the researcher in the questionnaire management panel.

+#### Create Questionnaire
+The researcher can create a new questionnaire by pressing the `add questionnaire` button.
+The researcher will be prompted to enter the name of the questionnaire and its description.
+Here, the researcher can add an arbitrary number of questions to the questionnaire.
+The researcher can add a question by pressing the `add question` button.
+The system currently supports three types of questions: text, scale and multiple choice.
+The researcher can select the type of the question by pressing the corresponding button.
+Regardless of the type of the question, the researcher will be prompted to enter the question content and the variable name.
+The variable name is used to identify the question in the data export.
+The variable name must be unique within the questionnaire.
+- Text: The question creation screen for text question is a simple text field.
+- Scale: The question creation screen for scale question is a bit more complicated.
+The researcher will be prompted to enter `scale range`, which will generate the scale from `0` to `scale range - 1`.
+- Multiple Choice: The researcher will be prompted to enter the `number of choices`.
+The researcher can then enter the choices one by one.
+The answer to the multiple choice question will be the index of the choice (starting from 1), i.e. the first choice will be `1`, the second choice will be `2`, and so on.

+A question can be removed by pressing the `delete question` button.

+Upon finishing adding the questions, the researcher can press the `create questionnaire` button to create a `general questionnaire`, which can be assigned to enrolled participants.
+The researcher can also create a eligibility questionnaire by pressing the `create eligibility questionnaire` that is used to determine the eligibility of the potential participants.

+#### Modify Questionnaire
+The researcher can modify the questionnaire by pressing the `edit questionnaire` button.
+The researcher can modify the name and the description of the questionnaire, as well as the questions.
+Previously added questions can be removed by pressing the `delete previous question` button.
+The researcher can also add new questions by pressing the `add question` button.
+These newly added questions will be appended to the end of the questionnaire, and can be deleted without being saved to the questionnaire by pressing the `delete question` button.
+The researcher can save the changes by pressing the `save questionnaire` button.

+#### Publish Questionnaire
+Upon the creation of a questionnaire, the questionnaire will be in the `draft` state.
+This is identified by the status of `unpublished` in the questionnaire list.
+To check the content of the questionnaire, the researcher can select the questionnaire and press the `check questionnaire` button, or the `check eligibility questionnaire` button for the eligibility questionnaire.
+At this point, the

 ### Participant Management